 Reimbursement for certifications is a valuable bonus for Philip, and he appreciates the opportunity to work in an environment where communication is open, people keep their promises, and teamwork is the way that everyone wins.
 He’s never been let down when he needed support from his colleagues, and he goes out of his way to help them too.

 “Philip has become the de facto certification knowledge guy,” said Erik.
 “He’s always putting together study guides and documenting what he learns to share with us.
 He also comes up with questions and training opportunities when we have our weekly meetings so that we can all learn together as a team.”

 In another company, employees might hold back on sharing what they know but Philip has found that communication is a two-way street at Accent.
 He knows that if he has a recommendation that could make the business better and help clients, what he says will not be ignored or disregarded.

 He also feels that his work is recognized and appreciated.
-He might get a thank you from a co-worker, a shout-out at a meeting but it’s the thank you’s from the people he helps that mean the most to him.
+He might get a thank you from a co-worker, or a shout-out at a meeting, but it’s the thank you’s from the people he helps that mean the most to him.